The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Most Chinese wheelsets come with certain hubs, so you can’t choose hubs from a different brand, for example.

-Yet, some Chinese brands allow you to customize your wheelset, so you can choose more expensive over cheaper hubs if you can spend extra money.
+Yet, some Chinese brands allow you to customize your wheelset, so if you can spend extra money, you can choose more expensive hubs over cheaper ones.

 The question is: Will you be able to notice the difference in speed or durability?
 For some people, the “hub sound” is more important than the riding characteristics.

-Stiffness is one of the most abstract features of wheels.
+Stiffness is one of the most abstract features.
 It can be quantified, but how do you know if one wheel is 5% stiffer than the other without measuring it?
 Can you really notice the difference?

 Ultimately, it also boils down to your weight and personal preference.
 Heavier riders should go for stiffer wheels so that when they ride out of the saddle (or accelerate), the wheels won’t flex.